florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/lcc/models.rst

 Aircraft production cost
 ========================

-Cost of engineering, toolong, and manufacturing
+Cost of engineering, tooling, and manufacturing
 ***********************************************
 The cost of the engineering labor, tooling labor, and manufacturing labor share a similar computation structure.
 It begins with estimating the total man-hours required for the development process for the first 5-year production period.
 Then,